NervanaSystems/ngraph-tf/README.md

 ## Option 3: Using the upstreamed version

-nGraph is being added to the TensorFlow source tree the using pull requests from time to time.
+nGraph is updated in the TensorFlow source tree using pull requests from time to time.

 In order to build that version of nGraph, download the source tree as mentioned above and use the following option for building with nGraph: